Ref Flags of a Scam

 The Power of Verification: Using NumLookup

 To cap off her video, Sarah offers a powerful piece of advice: always verify the source.
-One practical tool she suggests is using a reverse phone lookup service like NumLookup.
+One practical tool she suggests is using an online phone directory service like NumLookup.
 This free online tool allows you to enter a phone number and receive information about who it belongs to.
 "If you receive a suspicious call or message, taking a moment to check the number through a service like NumLookup can save you from potential scams," she explains.

 Conclusion